ATHLETICS AND HAIR TISSUE MINERAL ANALYSIS

 the oxidation rate enhances the efficiency of energy production in the body

-rate is similar to running a car or bicycle in the wrong gear, producing poor
+oxidation rate is similar to running a car or bicycle in the wrong gear,

 sports require different metabolic attributes.
 For example, a fast oxidizer may do well as a sprinter.
 However, a slow oxidizer will often